hunter-teacher-cert/work_csci70900-mrbombmusic/3/cgol/skel/README.md

 *The Rules of Life:*

 *Survivals:*
-- A cell with 2 or 3 living neighbours will survive for the next generation.
+- A cell with 2 or 3 living neighbours will survive for the next generation.<br>
 *Death:*

 - Each cell with >3 neighbours will die from overpopulation.
 - Every cell with <2 neighbours will die from isolation.
 *Birth:*

 - Each dead cell adjacent to exactly 3 living neighbours is a birth cell.
-It will come alive next generation.
+It will come alive next generation.<br>
 NOTA BENE:  All births and deaths occur simultaneously.
 Together, they constitute a single generation